DIPLOMA IN INTERIOR DESIGN (DID - S89)

 What are the pre-requisite for this course?

-We have no pre-requisites for entering this course, apart from meeting the Last Aggregate Score.
+There are no pre-requisite to enrol in this course, except for meeting the Last Aggregate Score.

 What is the course about?
 Is Interior Design just about the selection and arrangement of furniture, carpet and wallpaper?
 How is it different from Architecture

-Unlike Architecture, we do not explore form, structure and systems that form and complete a building.
-We explore on a more intimate scale - the way space are used by people and how the design of the space has an impact on its inhabitants.
+In contrast to Architecture, our focus is not on exploring the form, structure, and systems that shape and complete a building.
+Instead, we delve into a more intimate scale of design—the way spaces are utilized by individuals and the profound impact that the design of a space can have on its inhabitants.

 What skills do I need to have in order to succeed in this course?